Remember–The Filing period for PA 490 is Sept. 1 to Oct. 31

 - M-66 Application to the Assessor for Classification of Land as Maritime Heritage Land

-- Towns with PA 490 Open Space Classification
+- Towns offering PA 490 Open Space Classification

 The 2015 PA 490 Guide is funded in part by matching funds from the Connecticut Department of Agriculture through the Community Investment Act PA 05-228.